PbmnLuv/PbmnLuv-s-3D-Platformer-Essentials-for-Godot-4.x/README.md

   - Control the number of possible jumps.
   -> 3 different modes for Coyote Time:
     - Zero (no coyote time)
-    - Inifinite (infinite amount of time to perform the jumps)
+    - Infinite (infinite amount of time to perform the jumps)
     - Timing (perform the jump withing the specified time in milliseconds)
   - Has a Smooth Turn toggle option!